The University of Texas at Dallas

 Guitar

-The Guitar Studies program offers a range of courses tailored to guitarists of all levels.
+The Guitar Studies emphasis offers a range of courses tailored to guitarists of all levels.
 Guitar I (MUSI 2315) is an ideal starting point for beginners or those looking to improve their ability to read music and develop basic technique.
-The program also offers advanced courses such as Guitar II (MUSI 3380) and Guitar Ensemble II (MUSI 3116), which provide opportunities to refine technique, explore more complex compositions, and perform in ensembles.
-The program recommends students to use a classical guitar (which combines nylon with wire wrapped bass strings) for these classes.
+This focus area also offers advanced courses such as Guitar II (MUSI 3380) and Guitar Ensemble II (MUSI 3116), which provide opportunities to refine technique, explore more complex compositions, and perform in ensembles.
+Students are recommended to use a classical guitar (which combines nylon with wire wrapped bass strings) for these classes.

 For those with a passion for performance, there are additional opportunities through the Guitar Concert Series and the Texas Guitar Competition and Festival, events that bring professional artists and master classes to campus.
 These activities complement the academic curriculum and give students the chance to learn directly from world-class performers.

-If you have questions about the guitar program, please check with James Wilder at james.wilder@utdallas.edu.
+If you have questions about guitar classes, please check with James Wilder at james.wilder@utdallas.edu.

 Eddie Healy and Enric Madriguera perform a piece composed by Andres Segovia.